 If you see mold growth at any time, dump out the seeds and thoroughly clean the jar and lids.
 You’ll need to start over again.

-By the evening of Day 7, the grass is usually tall enough to offer to my kitten.
+By Day 5 or 6, the grass is usually tall enough to offer to my kitten.
 Wait another day or two if you would like the grass to be taller.

-I continue to water the grass using the spray bottle twice a day, draining off excess water, for the duration of the grass’ short and brutish life.
+I continue to water the grass using the spray bottle twice a day, shaking off excess water, for the duration of the grass’ short and brutish life.

 - KissyCat – How to Grow Wheatgrass for Your Cat in 10 days (YouTube) – KC’s human uses a jar sprouting method, then spreads the germinating seeds on a plate and waters them using a spray bottle.
 The best part of the video is the appearance of the cute black and white cat, supervising the process, and eventually enjoying the grass.